Untitled design (4)

 Registration, Continental Breakfast, and Welcome

-Register for the Innovation Institute and pick up a bag of resources for the event.
-You will be able to sign up for limited seating sessions during registration.
-The conference organizers Lisa Ockerman, Vice President of Academics, Jessie Metzger, Director of Director of Faculty Learning and Recruitment Coordinator, and Wendy Swanson, Director of Educational Design and Lower School Program Administrator will provide a welcome and overview of Day 1 events of the Innovation Institute.
+Sign in at the registration desk and collect your resource bag for the event.
+The conference organizers (Dr. Lisa Ockerman, Vice President of Academics and Strategic Initiatives, Jessie Metzger, Director of Educational and Technology Design and Upper School Dean of Faculty Services, and Dr. Wendy Swanson, Director of Faculty Learning and Recruitment Coordinator) will provide a welcome presentation and overview of Day One events for the Innovation Institute.

 10:00 - 11:30 a.m.